2018 Pet Owner Attitudes and Behaviours Report

 2018 Got a Pet?
 Get a Vet! contest

-From May 1–May 21, 2017 the general public are invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.
+From May 1–May 21, 2017 the general public was invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.

 The 2017 winner was Dr. Renee Ferguson at Mountain View Veterinary Hospital in Langley, B.C., capturing more than 5,000 public votes.
 The entire team received lunch and was recognized by our campaign partners, through social media and ovma.org.

 About the campaign:

 Got a Pet?
 Get a Vet!
 That’s the message the Ontario Veterinary Medical Association (OVMA), the Ontario SPCA and participating SPCAs and Humane Societies are sending to pet owners.

 This public awareness campaign aims to educate pet owners about the importance of having an established relationship with a veterinarian.
 Participating shelters displayed posters featuring the Got a Pet?
 Get a Vet! messages, encouraging pet parents to find a vet after adopting their new family member.
 Information leaflets were also handed out to every visitor and adoptive pet family at participating shelters.
 The number of shelters that participated in the 2016 campaign nearly doubled since 2015!

 Social media advertisements promoted the contest and the gotapetgetavet.ca website where pet owners could learn more about the benefits of regular veterinary care, find a local veterinarian or participate in the campaign contest by recognizing their favourite veterinary clinic!